skeeto/skeeto.github.com/_posts/2012-08-15-Elisp-Unit-Testing-with-ERT.markdown

 uuid: f5798f49-155b-3038-a8d9-4f5a5f1c2d0c
 ---

-Emacs 24 comes with a unit testing library, ERT -- Emacs Lisp Regression Testing.
+Emacs 24 comes with a unit testing library, ERT (Emacs Lisp Regression Testing).
 I learned about it after watching [Extending Emacs Rocks!](http://emacsrocks.com/) and I've been using it ever since.
 It's been a pleasant experience; enough so that [I made a key binding for it](https://github.com/skeeto/.emacs.d/commit/59d3eac73edbad8a5be72a81c7d6c5b1193bbb90)